geberl/swift-localstorage/README.md

 ## Contributing & Questions

-Bugs should be reported [here on GitHub](https://github.com/geberl/swift-localstorage/issues).
+All **bugs** should be reported [here on GitHub](https://github.com/geberl/swift-localstorage/issues).

+If you have **questions** or **ideas** for new features, please send me your suggestions via Twitter [@eberl_se](https://twitter.com/eberl_se) or email [guenther@eberl.se](mailto:guenther@eberl.se).

+## Localization

-I need some help for localization into languages other than German and English.
-If you speak for example **Italian** take a look at the files `Local Storage/de/main/de.lproj/Localizable.strings`, `Local Storage/Main/de.lproj/Main.strings` and  `Local Storage/Settings/de.lproj/Settings.strings`.
+I need some help for translating *Local Storage* into languages other than German and English.

+The strings in some text files need to be edited.
 Should only take 30 minutes and there's no programming involved.

-If you have any questions or an idea for a new feature, please send your suggestions to my Twitter account [@eberl_se](https://twitter.com/eberl_se).
+- `Local Storage/de/main/de.lproj/Localizable.strings`
+- `Local Storage/Main/de.lproj/Main.strings`
+- `Local Storage/Settings/de.lproj/Settings.strings`
+- `Extract/de.lproj/Localizable.strings`
+- `Hash/de/de.lproj/Localizable.strings`
+- `Hash/de.lproj/MainInterface.strings`

 ## Building